marcosrdac/potproc/README.md

 # POTPROC

-A set of tools for processing potential (gravimetric and magnetic) data written in Python .
+A set of tools for processing potential (gravimetric and magnetic) data written in Python.
 Array processing is powered by NumPy.

 ## Todo